BugMaker/MultipartDataBuilder/README.md

 # MultipartDataBuilder
-Library for post multipart data with HttpUrlConnection in Android.
-You can add text fields, files from file system, and files from any InputStream.
+Lightweight library for post multipart data with HttpUrlConnection in Android.
+You can add text fields, files from file system or files from any InputStream.
 It simple to use:

     //Make our connection
     URL url = new URL("http://httpbin.org/post");
     connection = (HttpURLConnection) url.openConnection();

     //Make builder with connection and charset
-    MultipartDataBuilder builder = new MultipartDataBuilder(connection, "UTF-8");
+    new MultipartDataBuilder(connection, "UTF-8")
         //Add fields
-    builder
         .addFormField("Form1", "I am Form 1")
         .addFormField("Form2", "I am Form 2")
         //Sending file as InputStream.